-Proponents of ACA have applauded the way the legislation has successfully lowered the number of uninsured people and changed the way a number of healthcare services are covered and delivered by insurance companies.
-Under ACA, insurance companies can no longer reduce or deny benefits or charge more to cover patients that have pre-existing conditions.
-It also makes it possible for people under the age of 26 to get insurance coverage under their parent's plan.
-Patients that enroll in an insurance plan are permitted to choose to be treated by any primary care provider and receive a summary of their benefits, written in simple language with a glossary of frequently-used medical terms.
+The ACA bars insurance companies from denying benefits to patients with pre-existing medical conditions.
+It also allows people under age 26 to get insurance coverage under their parents' plan.
+Under the law, patients who enroll in an insurance plan also are allowed to be treated by any primary care provider and receive a summary of their benefits, written in simple language with a glossary of frequently used medical terms.

 The law has been one of the most controversial political issues of the 21st century, generally dividing the country across ideological lines, with liberals supporting it and conservatives opposing it.
 The ACA has so far survived two repeal attempts by President Donald Trump -- who campaigned against the law -- and a Republican-dominated Congress.
 In particular, the requirement that all citizens carry health insurance -- the so-called individual mandate -- has faced and is continuing to meet strong opposition from many conservatives.
 Soon after taking office on Jan.
 20, 2017, Trump signed his first executive order as president directing federal agencies to "waive, defer, grant exemptions from or delay" any part of the Patient Protection and Affordable Care Act that imposes a financial or regulatory burden on those affected by it.
 However, the law remains mostly intact and in effect.